Edgio/php-ectoken/deprecated/README.md

-EdgeCast Token Authentication extension for PHP
+Edgio Token Authentication extension for PHP
 ===============================================

 Files included in this release: